digital-science/dimensions-gbq-lab/archive/CD-index/README.md

 # CD Index calculations

-The notebooks in this folder present a method to compute the CD index via a short SQL query on Dimensions on Google BigQuery.
+The notebooks in this folder present a method to compute the CD index via a short SQL query on [Dimensions on Google BigQuery](https://www.dimensions.ai/products/bigquery/).
 This approach makes it possible to calculate e.g. $CD_5$ index for all journal articles with references in Dimensions in less than 5 hours.

 ## Content
 - **README.md**: This file
-- **settings.py**: In order to run the Jupyter notebook you need to create a file "settings.py" with information on your GBQ connection.
+- **secrets.py**: In order to run the Jupyter notebook you need to create a file "secrets.py" with information on your GBQ connection.
 The file must define the following variables:
 ```gbq_project_id = "[your GBQ billing project ID]"
 gbq_table_prefix = "[your GBQ project].[GBQ dataset].[prefix for tables with CD indices]"
 gbq_gbq_table_prefix = "[your GBQ project].[GBQ dataset].[prefix for tables with CD indices]"